GijsvanDulmen/tekton-serval/README.md

           value: ":ok_hand: Hi!"
 ```

-You can also upgrade to PipelineRun parameters which will be used within all tasks in the pipeline run:
+You can also upgrade to PipelineRun annotations which will be used within all tasks in the pipeline run:
 ```yaml
 apiVersion: tekton.dev/v1beta1
 kind: PipelineRun